w3c/resource-timing/Explainers/Response_Status_Code.md

 # HTTP Status Code in Resource Timing

-Proposal to add a new field `responseStatusCode` to PerformanceResourceTiming which holds an integer corresponding to HTTP status code returned when fetching the resource
+Proposal to add a new field `responseStatus` to PerformanceResourceTiming which holds an integer corresponding to HTTP status code returned when fetching the resource

 ## Use cases